loopbackio/loopback.io/pages/en/lb2/Extend-your-API.md

 4. Save the file.

 {% include note.html content="
 If you don't want to expose a remote method to everyone, it's easy to constrain access to it using access control lists (ACLs).
-See [Adding ACLs to remote methods](Remote-methods#adding-acls-to-remote-methods)." %}
+See [Adding ACLs to remote methods](Remote-methods#adding-acls-to-remote-methods).
+" %}

 ## Try the remote method